-Probably the biggest reason your Venus flytrap does not snap shut is because it’s exhausted, sort of.
+Probably the biggest reason your Venus flytrap does not snap shut is that it’s exhausted, sort of.
 The leaves of the flytrap have short, stiff cilia or trigger hairs.
 When something touches these hairs enough to bend them, the dual lobes of the leaves close, effectively trapping the “something” inside in less than a second.

 There is a lifespan for these leaves, however.
 Ten to twelve times of snapping shut and they cease to function as trapping leaves and remain open, functioning as photosynthesizers.
-Chances are good that a store bought plant has already been jostled in transit and played with by any number of potential buyers and are just plain done.
+Chances are good that a store-bought plant has already been jostled in transit and played with by any number of potential buyers and are just plain done.
 You will have to wait patiently for new traps to grow.

-It is also possible that the reason your Venus flytrap doesn’t snap shut is because it’s dying.
+It is also possible that the reason your Venus flytrap doesn’t snap shut is that it’s dying.
 Blackening leaves may signal this and are caused by bacteria, which may infect the trap if it hasn’t completely closed when feeding, as when an overly large bug is caught and it can’t shut tightly.
 A complete seal of the trap is needed to keep the digestive juices in and bacteria out.
 A dead plant will be brown-black, mushy, and have a rotting odor.